practicalli/spacemacs/before-you-start/install-emacs.md

 brew install -cask emacs
 ```

-> There is another [Homebrew emacs formula](https://formulae.brew.sh/formula/emacs), but this seems to suggest using the above now.

 <!-- Windows Install -->
 {% content "windows" %}

-Download Emacs-26.3 from the [GNU repository](http://ftp.gnu.org/gnu/emacs/windows/emacs-26) and extract the zip file to `%AppData%/local/Programs/emacs`.
+Download Emacs-28.2 from the [GNU repository](http://ftp.gnu.org/gnu/emacs/windows/emacs-26) and extract the zip file to `%AppData%/local/Programs/emacs`.

 Alternatively, if you are using the [Chocolatey package manager](https://chocolatey.org/) then install [Emacs version 26](https://chocolatey.org/packages/emacs)